hbleie/sportskalender-in-terminal/README.md

 Displays the highlight page from VGs sportskalender in the terminal.

-Run the command `sport` to display the highlight page.
+Run the command `sport høydepunkter` to display the highlight page.

 ### `fotball`

 Displays the football page from VGs sportskalender in the terminal.

-Run the command `fotball` to display the football page.
+Run the command `sport fotball` to display the football page.